 Privacy Policy

-Effective April 2021, Updated December 2022
+Effective April 2021, Updated April 2023

-At Universal Tennis LLC (“UT,” “we,” “us,” “our”), we take your privacy seriously.
+At Universal Tennis LLC aka UTR Sports, & ("UT," "we," "us," "our"), we take your privacy seriously.
 Please read this Privacy Policy to learn how we treat your personal information.
 By using or accessing the Services in any manner, you acknowledge that you accept the practices and policies outlined below, and you hereby consent that we will collect, use and share your information as described in this Privacy Policy.

 Remember that your use of UT’s Services is at all times subject to our Terms of Use, which incorporates this Privacy Policy.
 Any terms we use in this Policy without defining them have the definitions given to them in the Terms of Use.